InteraqtDev/interaqt/packages/runtime/temp/runtime.api.md

 // Warnings were encountered during analysis:
 //
-// node_modules/@interaqt/shared/dist/index.d.ts:24:9 - (ae-forgotten-export) The symbol "UnwrappedActivityInstanceType" needs to be exported by the entry point index.d.ts
-// node_modules/@interaqt/shared/dist/index.d.ts:179:1 - (ae-forgotten-export) The symbol "BoolExpressionDataPublic" needs to be exported by the entry point index.d.ts
-// node_modules/@interaqt/shared/dist/index.d.ts:799:9 - (ae-forgotten-export) The symbol "ClassMetaPublicItem" needs to be exported by the entry point index.d.ts
 // server.ts:21:5 - (ae-forgotten-export) The symbol "EventPayload" needs to be exported by the entry point index.d.ts
 // server.ts:22:5 - (ae-forgotten-export) The symbol "EventQuery" needs to be exported by the entry point index.d.ts
 // server.ts:31:5 - (ae-forgotten-export) The symbol "EventUser" needs to be exported by the entry point index.d.ts
+// /Users/camus/Work/interaqt/packages/shared/index.ts:8:33 - (ae-forgotten-export) The symbol "UnwrappedActivityInstanceType" needs to be exported by the entry point index.d.ts
+// /Users/camus/Work/interaqt/packages/shared/index.ts:8:33 - (ae-forgotten-export) The symbol "ClassMetaPublicItem" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)